terra-money/terra.js/README.md

 ## Usage

 Terra.js can be use in Node.js, as well as inside the browser.
-Please check the [GitHub Wiki](https://github.com/terra-money/terra.js/wiki) for notes on how to get up and running.
+Please check the [docs](https://docs.terra.money/docs/develop/sdks/terra-js/README.html) for notes on how to get up and running.

 ### Getting blockchain data